khanhduytran0/LiveContainer/README.md

 - Tap the play icon, it will jump to SideStore and exit.
 - In SideStore, hold down LiveContainer and tap `Enable JIT`.
 If you have SideStore build supporting JIT URL scheme, it jumps back to LiveContainer with JIT enabled and the guest app is ready to use.

+### Installing external tweaks
+This feature is currently incomplete so you'll have to do the following manually.
+- Create your tweak folder at `LiveContainer/Tweaks/<YourTweakBundleName>`.
+- Download `CydiaSubstrate.framework` (you can get it from tweaked apps, this will be bundled into LiveContainer later) and place it into the tweak folder.
+- For each tweak, you need to fix the CydiaSubstrate rpath to point to `@loader_path/CydiaSubstrate.framework/CydiaSubstrate` using `install_name_tool`.
+- Put your patched tweaks into the tweak folder.
+- In the app picker screen, hold the app entry to change the tweak folder.

 ## How does it work?

 ### Patching guest executable